-67 WALL STREET, New York - April 9, 2013 - The Wall Street Transcript has just published its Oil & Gas: Master Limited Partnerships Report offering a timely review of the sector to serious investors and industry executives.
-This special feature contains expert industry commentary through in-depth interviews with public company CEOs and Equity Analysts.
+67 WALL STREET, New York - July 3, 2013 - The Wall Street Transcript has just published its Oil & Gas Review 2013 Report offering a timely review of the sector to serious investors and industry executives.
+This special feature contains expert industry commentary through in-depth interviews with public company CEOs, Equity Analysts and Money Managers.
 The full issue is available by calling (212) 952-7433 or via The Wall Street Transcript Online.

 Topics covered: Increasing Demand for Midstream Assets - U.S. Energy Infrastructure Build Out - Emerging Shale Plays - Oil and Gas Transportation Infrastructure Demand - Master Limited Partnerships Distribution Growth - Outlook for Natural Gas Liquids - Low Treasury Yields and MLP Dividends

 Companies include: Energy Transfer Partners L.P.
 (ETP), Kinder Morgan Energy Partners (KMP), El Paso Pipeline Partners, L.P (EPB), Copano Energy LLC (CPNO), Sunoco Logistics Partners LP (SXL), Enterprise Products Partners L (EPD), EV Energy Partners LP (EVEP), Linn Energy, LLC (LINE), Atlas Pipeline Partners LP (APL), Plains All American Pipeline L (PAA), Dow Chemical Co.
 (DOW), Targa Resources Partners LP (NGLS) and many more.